JasonG7234/NBA-Draft-Model/README.md

 ### Logistic Regression

 You can also give the predictive model a try by calling `py model.py` and inputting the master.csv file.
 You can choose to run it with or without tensorflow.
-Without tensorflow, it seems to be hovering around 67% accuracy.
+Without tensorflow, it seems to be hovering around >70% accuracy.
 You can see the metrics below.

 ![Metrics](pictures/image.png)

-With tensorflow, I am seeing worse results.
-The current implementation I have is inconsistent but tops out at around 68%, with worse precision and better recall than sklearn's basic LogisticRegression algorithm.
+With tensorflow, I am seeing mixed results.
+The current implementation I have is inconsistent but tops out at around 73%, with worse precision and better recall than sklearn's basic LogisticRegression algorithm.
 I am still tweaking the numbers to find out what works best.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.